M-Chojnacki6/magisterka/models/README.md

-Directory with _parametes.txt file for all RegSeqNet models and newly trained models.
+Directory with _params.txt files for all RegSeqNet models and loss/AUC for newly trained models.